sofiayem/rtd-doc-tests/docs/source/requester.rst

          // Continue in the main() function...

-         // Get a seed to form the request: seed := getNewSeed()
+         // Get a seed and cookie to form the request: seed, cookie := getNewSeed()
          // Form a request body for member.create: createMemberReq := requestBody{
             JSONRPC: "2.0",
-             Method:  "api.call",
+            Method:  "contract.call",
             ID:      id,
             Params:params {
                Seed: seed,
                CallSite: "member.create",
                CallParams:memberCreateCallParams {},
                PublicKey: string(pemPublicKey),},
          }
          // Increment the JSON RPC 2.0 request identifier for future requests: id++

-         // Send the signed member.create request:
+         // Send the signed member.create request and pass the cookie: newMember := sendSignedRequest(createMemberReq, privateKey, cookie)
-         newMember := sendSignedRequest(createMemberReq, privateKey)
+         // Put the reference to your new member into a variable to send transfer requests: memberReference := newMember["result"].(map[string]interface{})["callResult"].(map[string]interface{})["reference"].(string)

-         // Put the reference to your new member into a variable to send subsequent transfer requests: memberReference := newMember["result"].(map[string]interface{})["callResult"].(map[string]interface{})["reference"].(string)
+         fmt.Println("Member reference is " + memberReference)

          // The main function is to be continued...